ericcornelissen/svgo-action/docs/options.md

 The commit title, i.e. the first line of a commit message, can be configured using the `title` key as shown below.
-The commit title can be a template string as described in [commit message templating].
+The commit title can be a template string as described in [the templating documentation].

 ```yaml
 # .github/svgo-action.yml